 Social worker, suffragist, and socialist, Florence Kitchelt was Citizenship Director of the Connecticut League of Women Voters, executive director of the Connecticut League of Nations Association (1924-1944), chairman of the Connecticut Committee for the Equal Rights Amendment (1943-1956), and a published author.
 Her journals describe the National American Woman Suffrage Convention of 1916, her suffrage work in Connecticut during 1918, and her travels at home and abroad.

 For additional materials from this collection, please see the Florence Kitchelt collection finding aid.
+Materials accessible online will be indicated in blue.

 The Nichols-Shurtleff family was a well-to-do Boston family whose female members were active in social and civic affairs, women's suffrage, and art.
 The travel diaries of Margaret Shurtleff's mother-in-law, Sarah Ann Keegan Shurtleff, record her thoughts about people and places she encountered abroad, and have been fully digitized.